bpucker/FlavonoidFriday/README.md

 <img alt="New to flavonoids?
 (Tweet #33)" src="https://pbs.twimg.com/media/FBrywCIXIAg1Z_-?format=jpg&name=4096x4096" width="400">

-If you are new to flavonoids, you can get an introduction into the genes involved in the biosynthesis [here](https://www.mdpi.com/2223-7747/9/9/1103/htm).
+If you are new to flavonoids, you can get an introduction into the genes involved in the biosynthesis [here](https://doi.org/10.3390/plants9091103) or [here](https://doi.org/10.1186/s12870-025-08006-3).
 The biosynthesis is always displayed in a simplified way, because the number of modifying enzymes is huge.
 There are glycosyltransferases, methyltransferases, acyltransferases ... that can act on various flavonoids.
 Promiscuity of these enzymes is a major factor that leads to a plethora of different metabolites in plants.

 ### (34) Chokecherry pigmentation ###